JyotirmoyDas05/ColabDraw/README.md

 ### Attribution

-ColabDraw is a fork of [Excalidraw](https://github.com/excalidraw/excalidraw):
+ColabDraw has taken some Components from[Excalidraw](https://github.com/excalidraw/excalidraw):

 - Copyright (c) 2020 Excalidraw
 - Copyright (c) 2025 JyotirmoyDas05 (ColabDraw modifications)

 ## Acknowledgments

-- Original Excalidraw team and contributors
+- Original Excalidraw team and contributors (for their Great Components and Documentation)
 - All open-source libraries used in this project